 We now fix $k=N-3$.
 The result of the contraction and projection is now a $3$-vector on the $6$-dimensional subspace $\HH_{(A,B,I)^c} \ss \HH_N$.
 Applying this to a decomposable isotropic element $ \phi \in \Lambda^N (\HH_N))$, the resulting $3$-vector is again decomposable and isotropic in $\Lambda^3(\HH_{(A,B,I)^c})$.
-We also have the converse: \begin{proposition} A generic element $\phi \in \Lambda^N (\HH_N)$ is the Pl\"ucker image of a Lagrangian plane $w^0\in \Gr^\LL_V(\HH_N)$ if and only if, for all $(A, I)$ with $I$ of cardinality $N-3$, the elements \be p^3_{(B,I)}( i_{f_{(A,I)}}(\phi)) = i_{f_{(A,I)}}(p^N_{(B,I)}(\phi)) \ee represent null (isotropic) $3$-planes in $\Lambda^3(\HH_{(A,B,I)^c})$. \end{proposition} \begin{proof} We proceed inductively, dropping one dimension at a time.
-To go from $N$ to $N-1$, we take a Lagrangian subspace $w$ in $\HH_N$ and intersect it with hyperplanes $a_j= 0$ and $a^*_j=0$.
-This gives subspaces, denoted $\tilde{w}_j$ and $\tilde{w}^*_j$, respectively, that are generically of dimension $N-1$.
-In these subspaces, the component along $f_j$ (resp.~$f_j^*$) vanishes, so we can project it out.
-Let $ w_j$ (resp $w_j^*$) denote the result of the intersection composed with projection applied to $w$.
-Generically, this is an $(N-1)$-plane, and is isotropic.
-Thus, starting with an isotropic $N$-plane in $w\ss \HH_N$, this gives us two isotropic $N-1$ planes $w_j$, $w_j^*$ whose intersection $w_j \cap w_j^*$ is an $N-2$ plane; namely, the subspace cut out by $a^*_j= a_j=0$.
+We also have the converse: \begin{proposition} A generic element $\phi \in \Lambda^N (\HH_N)$ is the Pl\"ucker image of a Lagrangian plane $w^0\in \Gr^\LL_V(\HH_N)$ if and only if, for all $(A, I)$ with $I$ of cardinality $N-3$, the elements \be p^3_{(B,I)}( i_{f_{(A,I)}}(\phi)) = i_{f_{(A,I)}}(p^N_{(B,I)}(\phi)) \ee represent null (isotropic) $3$-planes in $\Lambda^3(\HH_{(A,B,I)^c})$. \end{proposition} The proof proceeds in essence in taking all of these Lagrangian three-planes, and seeing that the fact that they come from a common element $\phi$ allow us to piece them together into a Lagrangian $n$-plane.
+Again, the genericity required is that the contractions and projections give non-zero results.